March 2025 Highlights

 -

-The government sector decreased by 70 over the year and increased 80 jobs from January 2025.
-Over the month job gains were concentrated primarily in local government.
+The government sector decreased by 240 jobs over the year and decreased 40 jobs over the month.
+Over the month job losses were concentrated primarily in state government.

 Nonfarm employment estimates, not seasonally adjusted, Kittitas County